rodolphe37/electron-react-typescript-boilerplate/README.md

 ### This version use Electron v25.1.1 & React v18.2.0 (from create-react-app)

-> This is typeScript version, if you want javascript version [click here](https://github.com/rodolphe37/electron-react-javascript-boilerplate).
+> This is TypeScript version, if you want JavaScript version [click here](https://github.com/rodolphe37/electron-react-javascript-boilerplate).

 ---